luisr-escobar/terraform-provider-dynatrace/docs/resources/notification.md

 page_title: "dynatrace_notification Resource - terraform-provider-dynatrace"
 subcategory: ""
 description: |-
   Provides a dynatrace notification resource.
 It allows to create, update, delete notifications in a dynatrace environment.
-[Notification API]

 ---

 # dynatrace_notification (Resource)

-Provides a dynatrace notification resource.
-It allows to create, update, delete notifications in a dynatrace environment.
-[Notification API]

 Since there is not a response body upon creation/update of a notification from the API, the `name` and `type` values are used to set the notification ID.